zqygg/zqygg.github.io/index.md

 # Personal information
 I am currently an undergraduade student at USTC, interested in arithmetic geometry and representation theory.

-Currently I am going to take summer research on derived algebraic geometry in HKUST.
+I am going to take summer research on derived algebraic geometry in HKUST.

 <br/>